 If you are not able to complete your volunteer hours at the garden, hours completed in service of another Detroit nonprofit organization or neighborhood-based event are acceptable.
 A letter from that organization verifying your hours needs to be provided to MDI.
 If you do not complete your service hours, you will not be allowed to renew your plot for the subsequent year.
 MDI will be keeping track of everyone’s service hours through your self-reporting.
 It is very important that you document and submit your service hours.

 5. Use of Chemicals

 You agree never to use unapproved pesticides or herbicides in the garden.
 Use of unapproved products is grounds for immediate forfeiture of privileges and your plot, no refund.
 Only organic fertilizers, compost, well-composted animal manures, cover crops, and mulches can be used to improve the soil.
 When in doubt if a soil amendment or pesticide is allowed, please ask for clarification.

 6. Visitor Access at the NCCG

-The NCCG has had a significant impact on the urban agriculture movement in Detroit, nearby neighbors and the community as a whole.
+The NCCG has had a significant impact on the urban agriculture movement in Detroit, nearby neighbors, and the community as a whole.
 It is a garden of interest, and naturally attracts visitors who want to explore its grounds.
 Because this garden was funded by philanthropic dollars as a gift to the community, MDI is naturally sensitive to issues of community access.
 Therefore, members from the community are welcome to visit and walk through the NCCG while gardeners are present or during Garden Open Hours.
-If you are the last person to leave the garden and someone asks for permission to tour the NCCG, please direct them to the MDI office to make an appointment for a tour.
-Do not give out the combination to non-gardeners and tell them how to access the garden.
-Please kindly direct interested visitors to the MDI office or to the Garden Manager to schedule a personalized tour of the garden.
+If you are the last person to leave the garden and someone asks for permission to tour the NCCG, please direct them to the MDI office or the Garden Manager to schedule a tour.
+Do not give out the combination to non-gardeners or tell them how to access the garden.

 7. Contact Information